peter88213/scap_novx/docs/index.md

 ## License

-This is Open Source software, and scap2novx is licensed under GPLv3.
-See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/scap2novx/blob/main/LICENSE) file.
+This is Open Source software, and scap_novx is licensed under GPLv3.
+See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/scap_novx/blob/main/LICENSE) file.